-2. Must be independent:
+2. Must be independent

 This is important to have because it shows you what kind of guy he is.
 Does he have motivation?
 Is he stable?
 Able to pay his own bills and hold a job?
 How he lives his life now is a good representation of how he will live if you are in a long-term relationship.
 Make sure it’s something that you would be ok with.

-3. Must Follow through:
+3. Must Follow through

-When my boyfriend tells me he’s planning a super cute date, I get really excited.
+When my husband tells me he’s planning a super cute date, I get really excited.
 I envision how it will go and build up anticipation until it happens.
 Nothing is more crushing than if the date doesn’t happen.

 Once in a while this is going to happen, because life happens.
 But if broken promises becomes a repeat occurrence, you need to set the standard that this is not something that you will tolerate.
 If it continues, then you should end the relationship since he’s not reliable and only sees you as a welcome mat to walk all over.

-4. Must have similar values:
+4. Must have similar values

 If you’re a career driven person who values position and monetary gains, you need a counterpart that feels the same.
-If you love to hang out with your family every week and can’t wait to start you own, they need to have the same desires.
+If you love to hang out with your family every week and can’t wait to start your own, they need to have the same desires.

-5. Must treat you with respect:
+5. Must treat you with respect

 We learn in grade school that we need to respect ourselves and others, but even as adults we need reminded.
 When you picture relationships in your life, how do you expect to feel around those people?